KLVJ (FM): KPRI - 'Independent Radio'

 On January 9, 1984, KPRI changed its call letters and format.
 The last song that the station played as KPRI was "The End" by the Doors.
 Since then, the 106.5 FM frequency undergone several identity changes.
 According to David Tanny, operator of San Diego Radio News: "The KPRI that is back is basically the station that used to be KCBQ-FM ten years ago on 105.3 until it shifted radio transmitter locations from San Diego to Oceanside's 102.1 in a complex deal swap.
 In 2002, the station at 102.1 picked up the KPRI call sign when that became available.
 It was KXST from 1996 to 2002 between those times".
 While operating as KXST, the station called itself "Sets-102" and its programming featured sets of two or more songs by the same artist.
 That format was dropped with the switch to the KPRI call letters in 2002.

 KPRI's transmission emitted a city-grade signal that covered most of San Diego County, but due to the topography of the county, there were certain areas the station served better than others.
 San Diego's affluent North County Coastal areas received the signal without interruption, while areas in main San Diego such as Pacific Beach or La Jolla had degraded "in home" reception due to interference caused by Mount Soledad.
 Previous ownership had set up rebroadcasters scattered across San Diego to improve transmission of the station, but because those created as many problems as they solved, KPRI stopped using some of them in 1997.
 On February 13, 2008, KPRI moved its transmitter to Mount Soledad.
 In 2014, the owners turned down an $8 million offer to sell the station.

 From 1998 through 2015, the station operated under an adult album alternative (AAA) format.
 Believed the only AAA station in San Diego, and one of the few stations offering the format across the entire state, KPRI became known for its eclectic playlist.
-KPRI held various listener appreciation concerts, hosting artists such as Adele, Ed Sheeran, Imagine Dragons, and Norah Jones, as well as sponsoring the Green Flash concert series, held at the Birch Aquarium.
+KPRI held various listener appreciation concerts, hosting artists such as Adele, Ed Sheeran, Imagine Dragons, and Norah Jones, as well as sponsoring the Green Flash concert series, held at Birch Aquarium.